Albert Wisner Public Library Exhibit and Display Policy

 The Library reserves the right to cancel any exhibit or display if a Library event/program needs the area.
 The Library will provide two (2) weeks' notice and will waive any fees and/or extend the rescheduled dates.
 Exhibitors must provide two (2) weeks’ notice of any cancellation in order to avoid the loss of fees.

 There is a fee of $25.00 for each exhibit or display to be paid within 48 hours of application approval by the Library Board.

 Works of art on display at the Library may be offered for sale, provided that the artist has agreed beforehand upon a specified percentage of all proceeds to be donated to the Library.
 This percentage will be set by the Library Board and reviewed annually.
 Prices will be established by the artist.
 The artist is responsible for conducting the sale of any work directly with the purchaser, not through the Library staff.
 Works that are not for sale must be clearly designated “NFS” (Not For Sale).
 Works sold must remain on exhibit throughout the designated period.

 The Library assumes no responsibility for the possible damage, destruction, or theft of any item displayed or exhibited.
 All items placed in the Library are there at the owner’s risk.
 Exhibitors must sign a release form before any items can be displayed or exhibited.
 (See Exhibit and Display Release form.)
 It is recommended that exhibitors verify their insurance coverage with their carriers prior to the installation.

-Non-library exhibits and displays do not reflect endorsement or advocacy for any point of view by the Library.
+Non-Library exhibits and displays do not reflect or imply endorsement or advocacy for any point of view by the Library.
 The views expressed implicitly or explicitly in any exhibits and displays are those of the individuals or groups using the space.